raymondEhlers/pachyderm/docs/index.rst

    about.md
    tests.md

+**Pachyderm** provides core physics analysis functionality for a number of other packages, including the `Reaction Plane Fit <https://github.com/raymondEhlers/reactionPlaneFit>`__ and `ALICE Jet-hadron analysis
-Documentation on the modules of the Pachyderm package are available below.
+<https://github.com/raymondEhlers/alice-jet-hadron>`__  packages.
+Documentation on the modules of the
+Pachyderm package are available below.
+For further information on this package, see the :doc:`README <about>`.

 .. toctree::
    :maxdepth: 3